OrzAngel/HW5/README.md

     - tell where in the input file this line comes from.

 Splitor
+- receive one line at each time from FileReader.
-- Split the string into words
+- analyze the string character by character
-- check whether the word being processed is in a quotation
+- Split the string into words and check whether the word being processed is in a quotation

 CharactorSet
 - take in new words from Splitor, update the number of charactors.